 - Lastly, the package’s cubic size is divided by a dimensional factor, aka DIM divisor.
 DIM divisors are numbers set by UPS and FedEx.

 Here’s an example of a domestic shipment.
 Take a domestic ground package in a 25 x 26 x 18 cardboard box.
 It only weighs 40 pounds.
 Your calculation would be (25 x 26 x 18) / 166 = 70.48 dim weight (carrier will round up to 71 lbs).
 The dimensional weight of 71 lbs is greater than the actual weight of 40 lbs.
 Therefore, you will be billed for a 71 pound shipment.
 Not only are you paying for 31 additional pounds now, but you also get above the threshold for additional handling fees.
 If you don’t remember why this is bad, check out our 2013 blog post, Why 71 Lbs.can be bad news.

 How to lower DIM Impacts

-To combat the cost, consider seeking out a dimensional weight waiver or working to negotiate a higher stands dimensional divisor.
-Gone are the days of just grabbing the closest box and sending it out the door. size DOES matter.
+To combat the cost, consider seeking out a dimensional weight waiver or working to negotiate a higher standard dimensional divisor.
+Gone are the days of just grabbing the closest box and sending it out the door.
+Remember, size DOES matter.

 Contact Refund Retriever to help reduce your shipping costs.
 Let us show you dimensional weight DIM weight packages and get refunds on your late packages and billing mistakes.